Shipping and Handling: What It Includes, How Costs Are Calculated, and How to Control Them

 Managing exceptions, delays, and returns

-When these steps are inefficient, shipping and handling costs rise even if carrier rates stay flat.
+When any of these steps are inefficient, shipping and handling costs rise — even if carrier rates stay flat.
+This is why brands outsourcing to a 3PL pick and pack operation often see cost reductions that have nothing to do with carrier negotiations.

 Shipping vs Handling: Why the Difference Matters

-Shipping and handling are closely related, but they are not the same thing.
-Treating them as one cost often hides where money is actually being lost.
+Shipping and handling are closely related but not the same thing.
+Treating them as a single, undifferentiated cost hides where money is actually being lost.

-Shipping refers to the cost charged by a carrier to transport a package.
+Shipping refers to the cost charged by a carrier to transport a package from your facility to the customer's address.

-Handling refers to the internal work required to prepare that package for shipment.
+Handling refers to all the internal warehouse work required to prepare that package for shipment — labor, materials, and overhead.

 | Component | What It Covers | Primary Cost Drivers |